| Metric | This Period | Prior Year Period | YoY |

 |---|---|---|---|

-This report is an earnings analysis document automatically generated by AI analyzing XBRL financial statement data.
+This report was auto-generated by AI analyzing XBRL earnings release data.
 It does not constitute a recommendation to invest in any specific security.
 Industry benchmarks are company-compiled reference information based on public financial statements.
 Investment decisions are your responsibility; consult a professional advisor as needed.